 It was a pity we couldn’t spend more time in the water, but I promised Bill we would be back.
 The next time, it wouldn’t be just for a day.

-You can organize the boat trip at Glades Haven, other activities like kayak rental and bike trips can also be arranged.
+Everglades is a short drive from Miami, Florida.
+Once there you can organize the boat trip at Glades Haven, other activities like kayak rental and bike trips can also be arranged.
 We stayed overnight at Glades Haven cabins, where we had a whole log cabin to ourselves.
 Besides a bedroom, the cabin is fully furnished with cooking facilities, a screened porch, and even a swimming pool nearby.
 Room rates start from US$99 per night, based on double sharing.